+School Fund

-School Fund From time to time we must raise funds to supplement the capitation allowance.
-Each year we engage in at least one or two fund-raising events, such as coffee mornings or a sponsored activity.
+From time to time we must raise funds to supplement the capitation allowance.

+Each year we engage in at least one or two fund-raising events, such as a Sale of Work or a sponsored activity.
 The fund is held in a bank account.

 The School Fund is used to provide a wide range of 'extras' for the children.
 These include class and school trips, Christmas parties, visits by theatre groups, celebrations at times of First Communion and Confirmation.
-The Fund also contributes towards extra library stock and computer equipment and can be spent in consultation with the children.
+The Fund also contributes towards extra library stock and computer equipment.

 We are greatly encouraged by the outstanding support given by parents and families.